 Outsourced investment screening solutions can help firms to ensure that they have an ESG compliance process that is up to date, can grow with their monitoring needs and help them to adapt successfully to the new phase of SFDR.

 The exponential growth of ESG and sustainable investing shows no sign of slowing down.
-Almost half the world’s assets under management are now committed to a net zero emissions target, with Bloomberg predicting this may surpass USD 53 trillion by 2025 According to the Sustainability Institute’s 2022 Trends Report more than $3 trillion in combined assets has been raised by private capital funds that integrate ESG principles over the last decade.
+Almost half the world’s assets under management are now committed to a net zero emissions target, with Bloomberg predicting this may surpass USD 53 trillion by 2025 According to the Sustainability Institute’s 2022 Trends Report more than $3 trillion in combined assets have been raised over the last decade by private capital funds that integrate ESG principles.

 It is, however, not easy for firms to accurately assess the true ESG credentials of different funds – a process made harder by the inconsistency of ESG labelling practices.

 Across Europe, individual member states offer their own flavours, with EU funds able to choose from at least nine ESG style labels.
 The criteria underlying the labels combine objective standards (usually in the form of sector exclusions or limitations) with subjective criteria including ESG practices, internal controls and guidance on exercising voting rights.
 The use of these subjective criteria, which relies on individual managers’ interpretations, has led to some concern in the industry about consistency of labelling and the potential for managers to make misleading claims.

 To reduce this risk of greenwashing and create a more level playing field, legislators and regulators across the world are introducing tough disclosure, screening and reporting measures.